nengelmann/MeetingCam/README.md

    ```bash
    source .venv/bin/activate
    ```
-3. Run the main.py file to get custom instructions on how to create virtual cameras with your web cam. \
+3. Run the main.py to get custom instructions on how to create virtual cameras with your web cam. \
    A virtual camera is needed to stream the modified camera images to your meeting tools like teams, zoom or meets.

    ```bash